HyderPre/Flipkart_Replica/README.md

 # Flipkart_Replica
-An e-commerce website sismiliar to a one with Flipkart
+A responsive e-commerce website similiar to a one with Flipkart.

 1)Download the zip file